BlueM/TEIShredder/README.markdown

 …, which means: “Take the contents of ‘create-sqlite.sql’ in this directory, remove &lt;prefix&gt; from the tables’ names and create an empty SQLite database called ‘test.sqlite’ in this directory which contains these tables”.

 Then, you can run “test.php”, which takes an input XML file from the “_TESTS” directory, indexes it and saves the result in that database.
 (If you are more familiar with MySQL and/or don’t have an sqlite3 executable at hand, you could of course also use MySQL by changing the PDO constructor in “test.php”.)
+Then, it displays information on the data that has been collected, for instance the number and titles of the volumes in the TEI document, occurrences of sections, named entities etc.

 If you like, you can now inspect the database’s contents.
 For instance, you can view the elements that were indexed by executing ...